 While you should always check with a dentist to make sure first, some of these causes can be managed at home.

 In the case of sensitivity after teeth whitening, you have 2 main options.
 You can choose whitening treatments designed for sensitive teeth or you can use products to help desensitise and remineralise your teeth after whitening them.

-But first, let's discuss the reasons why your teeth might feel sensitive after whitening them.
+But first, let's discuss why your teeth might feel sensitive after whitening them.

 Why are teeth sensitive after whitening treatments?

 The main cause of tooth sensitivity after whitening is the use of peroxide-based whitening products.
 Both hydrogen peroxide and carbamide peroxide are effective ingredients in whitening products.

 However, they can cause sensitive teeth because when used in high doses, they can be damaging to your enamel and gum tissue.
 And, even when used carefully in safe dosages, they can make your enamel temporarily more permeable, resulting in the underlying dentin and nerves being exposed.

 Another reason your teeth may feel sensitive after bleaching with peroxides is the way they work.
 Peroxides release free radicals when they oxidise stains, which results in damage to the tissue affected, which can leave your teeth sensitive after the whitening treatment.

 You shouldn't experience any pain after teeth whitening, so you must consult your dentist if you do.
 Damage to your enamel can be permanent, so it is important to be careful when whitening with peroxides and take steps to care for your teeth before and afterwards.